-Fantastically good security backed up by steady borrower income
+Fantastically good property, usually backed up by steady rent, and excellent returns for lenders.

 When did Proplend start?

 Proplend first approved a loan in 2014 and has completed £90 million in loans.

 What interesting or unique points does Proplend have?

 Proplend's biggest strength is in thethat borrowers offer lenders.